donkirkby/four-letter-blocks/docs/construct_your_own.md

     sudo apt-get install freeglut3 freeglut3-dev

+Another known bug on Ubuntu 22.04:

+>"qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though
+> it was found."

+Work around it by installing a dependency like this:

+    sudo apt install libxcb-cursor0

 ### Splitting Up the Grid
 Start by filling in the title
 and grid.
 Use the `#` character for black squares.
 As you type, the bottom of